marklogic/kafka-marklogic-connector/README.md

 ## Configuring how data is read from MarkLogic

-TODO This is the main section we'll need to complete for 1.8.0.
-Just providing the bare minimum for now so that the feature can be QA'ed.

 The MarkLogic Kafka connector uses the [Optic API](https://docs.marklogic.com/guide/app-dev/OpticAPI) to read data from MarkLogic as rows.
 Each row is converted into a Kafka `SourceRecord` and sent to a user-defined topic.
 To enable this, the following properties must be configured:

-- `ml.source.optic.dsl` = the [Optic DSL query](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_46710) to execute
 - `ml.source.topic` = the name of a Kafka topic to send records to
+- And either `ml.source.optic.dsl` = the [Optic DSL query](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_46710) to execute
+- Or `ml.source.optic.serialized` = the [serialized Optic query](https://docs.marklogic.com/guide/app-dev/OpticAPI#id_11208) to execute

 The following optional properties can also be configured:

-- `ml.source.waitTime` = amount of time, in milliseconds, that TODO on this because we're going to change it soon
+- `ml.source.waitTime` = amount of time, in milliseconds, that the connector will wait on each poll before running the Optic query; defaults to 5000
-- `ml.source.optic.jobName` = name for the job run by the connector; the main use case for this is to enhance logging by having a known job name appear in the logs
-- `ml.source.optic.consistenSnapshot` = enables retrieval of rows that were present in the view at the time that the first batch is retrieved, ignoring subsequent changes to the view; defaults to true; setting this to false will result in matching rows inserted or updated after the retrieval of the first batch being included as well
-- `ml.dmsdk.batchSize` = sets the number of rows to be read in a batch from MarkLogic; can adjust this to tune performance
+- `ml.source.optic.outputFormat` = the format of rows returned by the Optic query; defaults to "JSON", and can instead be "XML" or "CSV"
-- `ml.dmsdk.threadCount` = sets the number of threads to use for reading batches of rows from MarkLogic; can adjust this to tune performance
+- `ml.source.optic.constraintColumn.name` = name of a column returned by the Optic query to use for constraining results on subsequent runs
+- `ml.source.optic.constraintColumn.uri` = URI of a document that the connector will write after each run that uses a constraint column; the document will contain the highest value in the constraint column
+- `ml.source.optic.constraintColumn.collections` = comma-separated list of collection names to assign to the document identified by the URI
+- `ml.source.optic.constraintColumn.permissions` = comma-separated list of roles and capabilities to assign to the document identified by the URI

 As an example, consider a [TDE template](https://docs.marklogic.com/guide/app-dev/TDE) in an application's schemas database that defines a view with a schema of "demo" and a view name of "purchases".
 And assume that rows in this view